 - Thyroid impairment

 - Heart complications

-Stryker ABG II and Rejuvenate Hip Implants
+Stryker ABG II & Rejuvenate Recalls

 Given the potential for serious damage unique to the hip replacements that use metal in their manufacturing processes, it comes as no surprise that many of these products have been recalled.
 Citing higher than expected revision rates, both DePuy (ASR- August 2010) and Smith and Nephew (R3 Metal Liners- June 2012) issued recalls for products containing metal components.
 Equally unsurprising, was the announcement in July of 2012 that Stryker was recalling both its' ABG II and Rejuvenate hip devices for much the same reasons.

 Subsequent investigations have revealed that these products had been brought to market with very little pre-market testing.
 Like many other artificial hip manufacturers, Stryker used the FDA's 510(k) provision to argue that their metal hip products were substantially similar to a product already on the market (The Profemur System manufactured by Wright which was subsequently recalled itself) to rush the Rejuvenate and the ABG II to market without adequate testing.
 Additionally, data suggests that these products failed at a higher rate because they contained more moving parts than earlier hip replacement products, which significantly increased the opportunity for fretting and subsequent release of metal ions.